larsiusprime/firetongue/README.md

 As for your localization files themselves, the contents should look like this:

 * en-US/
-    * file1.csv
+    * file1.tsv
-    * file2.csv
+    * file2.tsv
     * fonts.xml

-Provide as many csv files as you like, as well as a fonts.xml file.
-The CSV files contain your actual localization data, and the fonts.xml specifies font replacement rules.
+Provide as many tsv files as you like, as well as a fonts.xml file.
+The TSV files contain your actual localization data, and the fonts.xml specifies font replacement rules.

-Here's the en-US version of the sample projects's data.csv file:
+Here's the en-US version of the sample projects's data.tsv file:

+    flag	content
+    $INSTRUCTIONS	Click a flag to load text from that locale.<N>Several files are intentionally missing from various locales.<N>This showcases the <LQ>missing file check<RQ> feature.
+    $HELLO_WORLD	Hello, World!
+    $TEST_STRING	My mom took the elevator to the defense department.
+    $MISSING_FLAGS	<X> localization flags are missing:
+    $MISSING_FILES	<X> localization files are missing:
+    $ANOTHER_STRING	Another string
+    $MORE_STRINGS	More strings
+    $LOOK_MORE_STRINGS	Look, even more strings!

+(Note that each cell ends with a TAB character, and each line ends with a TAB and then an endline)

+CSV format is also allowed, which would look like this:

     "flag","content",
     "$INSTRUCTIONS","Click a flag to load text from that locale.<N>Several files are intentionally missing from various locales.<N>This showcases the <LQ>missing file check<RQ> feature.",